-Businesses are highly reliant on product sales as well as accurate accounting of the available stock.
+Businesses are highly reliant on product sales as well as an accurate accounting of the available stock.
 This allows the company to operate smoothly, fill orders, ship products, and determine future needs according to sales and depletion of existing stock.
 Inventory is the total amount of goods or materials available.
-The amount of inventory is reflected on the surplus stock count, receiving and shipping data, and product returns.
+The amount of inventory is reflected in the surplus stock count, receiving and shipping data, and product returns.

-Inventory specialists are also in charge of preparing journal entries, monthly and year end closings, fixed asset maintenance and general ledger reconciliations.
-They play a vital role in every business whether it’s big or small.
+Inventory specialists are also in charge of preparing journal entries, monthly and year-end closings, fixed asset maintenance, and general ledger reconciliations.
+They play a vital role in every business, whether it’s big or small.

-Duties and Responsibilities
+Inventory Specialist Job Description: Duties and Responsibilities

 Other duties of an inventory specialist include supervision of the inventory cycle counting; accounting and reporting of inventory surplus, product returns, and damages; cost movement of company products evaluation and purchase and invoice details assessment; re-stocking and filling order forms; and estimation of potential stock requirements according to sales reports.

-Education and Training
+Inventory Specialist Job Description: Education and Training

 An inventory specialist should have supervisory skills.
 The job includes overseeing functions like improvement of the production line methods and staff training in general inventory processes.
 A candidate should also have basic knowledge of using the barcode equipment.

 Computer skills and knowledge in inventory software and programs are a must.
-He should have strong calculative and analytical skills.
+They should have strong calculative and analytical skills.
 Excellent communication skills are also important for an inventory specialist.
 He should be able to meet required deadlines and have time management skills.

-Work Conditions and Salary
+Inventory Specialist Job Description: Work Conditions and Salary

-Inventory specialists should be able to handle multitasking.
+According to the BLS, inventory specialists should be able to handle multitasking.
 Depending on the type of business, its size and growth, and its market, a specialist may be required to perform several other functions relevant to the employer’s product line.